KStateMachine/kstatemachine/README.md

         onFinished { println("Finished") }
     }

-    // now you can process events
+    // you can observe state machine changes using [Flow] along with simple listeners val statesFlow = machine.activeStatesFlow()

-    machine.processEvent(SwitchEvent) // machine goes to YellowState
+    // you can process events after state machine has been started even from listener callbacks machine.processEvent(SwitchEvent) // machine goes to [YellowState]
-    machine.processEvent(SwitchEvent) // machine goes to GreenState
+    machine.processEvent(SwitchEvent) // machine goes to [GreenState]
 }
 ```